CharlesCarley/FileTools/Documentation/FileStructure.md

 ## Chunk Header

-A complete chunk includes a header and a data block.
 The header is a varying sized structure that is 20 or 24 bytes.
 The size is dependent on the platform architecture where the file was saved because it stores the heap address of the data block at the time of saving.

 ```c++
 struct ChunkNative